adampawelczyk/ctf-writeups/thm/flag-vault/README.md

 ### Why is the Padding 101 Bytes?

-After writing the 10-character username and a null terminator (11 bytes total), we expected the remaining 89 bytes (of the 100-byte buffer) to end right at the boundary.
+After placing the 10-character username and its null terminator (11 bytes total), it would seem that the remaining 89 bytes of the 100-byte `username` buffer should end exactly at the boundary.

-However, due to how stack variables are laid out and aligned in memory, there's a **12-byte padding** between the username and password buffers.

-This padding ensures the stack remains aligned to **16 bytes**, in accordance with the **System V AMD64 ABI**, which modern compilers like GCC follow.
-It improves memory access performance and maintains compatibility.
+However, stack variables are aligned in memory, and a **12-byte padding** is inserted between the `username` and `password` buffers.
+This alignment, enforced by the **System V AMD64 ABI** followed by modern compilers like GCC, ensures 16-byte stack alignment for performance and compatibility.

-So the full structure looks like this:

-- `username[100]` - starts at aligned address.
-- 12-byte padding - inserted by the compiler for alignment.
-- `password[100]` - follows the padding.

-To overflow from the start of username into password, we need:
+To overwrite `password` starting from `username`, the required layout is:

-- 11 bytes - username + null terminator
+- 11 bytes - username + null terminator.
-- 101 bytes - padding to reach the password buffer
+- 101 bytes - padding (89 remaining in `username` + 12-byte alignment gap).

-Total: **112 bytes**, which aligns with our observed working exploit.
+Total: **112 bytes**, which matches the observed working exploit.

 ## Conclusion